 According to the article Sandkaka is a Swedish cake, and translates to Sand Cake.
 The name most likely represents the melt in your mouth texture that comes from…wait for it…potato flour!
-Yes, this cake is made with potato flour along eggs, butter milk, sugar and a bit of brandy.
+Yes, this cake is made with potato flour along with eggs, butter, sugar and a bit of brandy.
 Which also means it is gluten-free (added bonus).

 It sounded so interesting I started researching recipes and found only ones in Swedish.
 Once again thanks to Google translate I was able to piece together a recipe and after some trial and error have come up with one I think is worthy to share.
 It’s actually a pretty easy cake to put together…